NMDimitriou/3D-Preprocessing-Nuclei-Segmentation/README.md

 **Nuclei Segmentation**

-For the segmentation, open the **main_4_0.m** MATLAB file, and specify the directory and name of the image stack.
+For the segmentation, open the **main_4_0.m** MATLAB file, and specify the directory and name of the input image stack, as well as directory where the final results will be saved.
 Next run the script.
-Steps included in the *main* file:
+Steps included in the *main_4_0.m* file:

 * Import image
 * Break image into smaller parts (in the xy-dimensions) for faster processing.
 The parts of this image will be processed simultaneously using parallel pool.